woolfson-group/RASSCCoL/README.md

-# Code for running RASSCoL
+# Code for running RASSCCoL

 *This README is intended for Tombstone2 users in the Woolfson group only.*